javieronsurbe/clientmanager/readme.md

 And has integration with Amazon S3 to allow drop documents associated to a client.

+To allow run it some environment variables must be provided:

+* DATABASE_URL: that has database connection string.
+E.g.- postgres://postgres:postgres@localhost:5432/clientmanagerbd
+* AMAZON_BUCKET: S3 Amazon Bucket
+* AMAZON_ACCESSKEY: Amazon Acceskey
+* AMAZON_SECRETKEY: Amazon Secretkey

+I decide this approach cause imho it's the better approach when using Heroku to deploy de application

-I hope it be usefull to someone.
+I hope it be useful to someone.